 The automaton in the 2008 remake doesn’t have a name.
 In the 1951 film, it’s Gort.
-Either way, what’s most remarkable is that it’s the shape of a gigantic man.
+Either way, what’s most remarkable is that it’s the shape of an enormous man.
 Why is this?

-Well, one way of reading the symbolism is that it represents mankind as an ‘almost man’.
+Well, one way of reading the symbolism is that it represents the ‘almost man’.
 In other words, figures, people and things that look like men – but aren’t quite.

 The automaton is the most obvious example.
 He’s an alien being that looks like a man, yet isn’t human.
 This is exactly the case with Klaatu as well.

 Helen’s grieving son Jacob is another example.
-As a young boy he looks like a man … but isn’t quite.
+As a young boy he’s almost a man … but not quite.
 The film underlines this in his first scene, with the close-up of the razor.
 He too stands on a precipice, between childhood and adulthood.

 Later, when Jacob breaks down at the cemetery, Helen comforts him.
 “I see him in you,” she says, referring to Jacob’s dead father.
 So again, Jacob looks like but isn’t quite a man (here a specific man – his father).

-Regina Jackson is a woman acting in a man’s capacity.
+Regina Jackson is a woman acting in a man’s capacity (in the film’s universe, that is).
 “Until this situation has some kind of resolve, I am the eyes and ears of the presidency,” she says.
 Ultimately, when the president orders the final strike, it’s relayed through Jackson.

 The film repeats this motif of the ‘almost man’ in several places.
 But in another way, it’s quite fitting that the automaton is man-shaped.